 The key to treating patients with advanced prostate cancer is an individualized treatment program.
 The front-line treatment of metastatic prostate cancer always includes medical treatments , most commonly hormone therapy and chemotherapy, or a combination.
 If cancer has metastasized to the bones, a medication to strenghten them is often administered.

 Radiotherapy can be included in treatment with special techniques, even if there are extensive metastases.
-Topical radiotherapy for prostate cancer combined with pharmacotherapy has also proven to be an effective treatment for advanced prostate cancer.
-If remission of prostate cancer is achieved by means of medical treatment and the patient has not received radiation before, we at the Docrates Cancer Center always consider adding localized radiation therapy .
-Irradiating of the prostate may for instance prevent urinary retention later on.
+If remission of prostate cancer is achieved by means of medical treatment, we at the Docrates Cancer Center always consider adding localized radiation therapy.
+This has been shown to be effective in the treatment of advanced prostate cancer.
+Irradiating of the prostate may also prevent urinary retention later on.

 Hormonal treatments and chemotherapy can remain effective for long periods but usually lose their efficacy over time.

-The most common side effect of the treatment is a dry mouth.
-This is a side effect we seek to prevent and reduce by cooling the salivary glands during the infusion.
+The most common side effect of treatments is dry mouth.
+The aim is to prevent and reduce this by cooling the salivary glands during treatment.

 An integral aspect of treatment of advanced prostate cancer is a consultation with an oncologist immediately after the diagnosis, and seamless collaboration between the different specialists.
 Our experienced specialists use reliable examinations to determine, without delay, whether the patient is a candidate for new treatment options and subsequently draw up a tailored treatment plan for each patient.